 Gunmen kill 24 people in attack on Mexican drug rehab center

-Twenty-four people have been killed in an armed attack on a drugs rehabilitation facility in the central Mexican city of Irapuato, according to media reports on Wednesday which were confirmed by a Mexican federal official.
+At least 24 people were killed in an armed attack on a drug rehabilitation facility in the central Mexican city of Irapuato, Mexican police said on Wednesday, underlining the challenge the government has in fulfilling a pledge to stop gang violence.

-Mexican news network Milenio said seven people were also injured in the shooting at the facility in Guanajuato state, the second such attack to take place in Irapuato in the past month.
+Police in the city in Guanajuato state said the gunmen also wounded seven in what was the second such attack to take place in Irapuato during the past month.
+The attack was also confirmed by a federal government official.
+Photos from the scene shared by police with local reporters showed at least 11 prone and bloodied bodies lying in a room.

+The attack was one of the worst mass slayings since President Andres Manuel Lopez Obrador took office 19 months ago pledging to reduce record levels of violence.
+But homicides hit a new record last year and are trending higher still in 2020.
 On June 6, 10 men were killed when gunmen opened fire in a rehabilitation center for addicts in Irapuato.
 It was not immediately clear if the same facility was hit both times.

-Guanajuato, a major carmaking hub, has become one of the principal flashpoints of surging gang violence which President Andres Manuel Lopez Obrador has promised to quell.
+Guanajuato, a major carmaking hub, has become one of the principal flashpoints of criminal violence in Mexico.
+Rehab centers are known to have been targeted by criminal gangs waging turf wars for control of the drug business.

+At least 26 people were killed in an arson attack by suspected gang members on a bar in the southern Mexican port of Coatzacoalcos last August.

 - READ MORE ON: